-Further, the Department of English is responsible for administering General Education courses in Composition, Literature, Foreign Lanauges, and Speech.
-As a service department for the College, it helps students master communication skills and provides activities that contribute to a comprehensive liberal arts education.
-As a unit offering courses leading to a major in the field, the Department of English educates its clientele for advanced study in English, Law, or related fields/careers.
+Further, the Department of English & Modern Languages is responsible for administering general education courses in Composition, Literature, Modern Languages, and Speech.
+As a service department for the College, it assists students with mastery of communication skills and provides activities that contribute to a comprehensive liberal arts education.
+As a unit offering courses leading to a major in the discipline, the Department of English prepares students for advanced study in literature, linguistics, law, education, and other related fields.

 Student Learning Outcomes

 1. Students will demonstrate familiarity with the terminology and basic findings of linguistic analysis—student comprehensive exams.

 2. Students will evaluate, analyze, and synthesize the content (major works, moments, figures) found in African American, American, and British Literatures—student comprehensive exams.